-Outside there is an enclosed Garden and a parking area for vehicles.
+Outside there is an enclosed garden and a parking area for vehicles.

-Our home is located in the town of Skelmersdale in Lancashire, which is 5-minute drive away from the local town center.
-Locally, there are a range of cultural and recreational facilities including parks, libraries, and sports facilities, religious and cultural centers.
+Our home is located in the village of Aughton in Lancashire which is 10 minutes outside of Ormskirk.
+Within the local area there are a range of cultural and recreational facilities including parks, libraries, and sports facilities, religious and cultural centers.
 It also enjoys a positive and friendly relationship with the neighbours and close local community.
-Within easy reach there is access to a wide range of educational and entertainment facilities within Skelmersdale.
+Within easy reach there is access to a wide range of educational and entertainment facilities.